1g0rsv/Foundations-of-Cybersecurity/IT Security Certifications for Specialists.md

 ## Certified Information Security Manager (CISM)
 Lastly, this certification is primarily aimed at experienced executives.
 It focuses on the management of IT security concepts, including their planning, implementation, and control.

----

-At our virtual job event, job I/O, dedicated to IT Security, YouTuber and author Florian Dalwigk will explain which IT security certifications are the most important and how to best prepare for the exams.